Innertuber40/Tetroid/README.md

 1/17/19: Was able to get a the VerticalShootingEnemy to shoot down but need to implement edge detection so it can stop and reshoot

 1/19/19: Worked on grapple.
 Was able to get it to shoot up with button x but needs ceiling detection.
 Worked on HorizontalShootingEnemy but still needs edge detection like Vertical.

+1/20/19: Player now is able to die from enemy bullets and respawns at a set location.
+Spawn location will probably be fixed later.
+Grapple now does damage and insta-kills enemies as well as regular bullets.
+Grapple is able to pull the player up.
+Once grappled the player will fall if the player moves or press grapple again.